dmosthenes/AI-programming-examples/README.md

 Tictactoe is an implementation of the two-player minimax algorithm:
 ![TicTacToe](https://...)

-Shapping uses a k-nearest-neighbour classifier to predict user behaviour:
+Shopping uses a k-nearest-neighbour classifier to predict user behaviour: